benbalter/benbalter.github.com/_posts/2022-01-31-leaders-show-their-work.md

 If you're working solo, you enjoy the benefits of absolute transparency and absolute efficiency.
 You know everything you know, and there's no added cost for sharing that information with yourself.
 As the number of people solving a problem grows, guarantees of both transparency and efficiency often become exponentially more expensive.
 A small team may experience minor communication costs in terms of say weekly meetings and daily standups, but as teams and companies grow, the cost of traversing that network layer adds up, rendering absolute participation in decision-making practically impossible.

 Instead, organizations naturally add a management layer, [delegating the responsibility to coordinate and align decisions across business units and then subsequently communicate information to affected teams](https://ben.balter.com/2012/12/16/deprecate-management/).
-Like a game of telephone, some fidelity of decision making is naturally lost in that abstracted process (since it requires a human ETL to shuttle information from one business unit to the next) and with every layer of abstraction, the quality (and efficiency) of that message transmission degrades.
+Like a game of telephone, some fidelity of decision making is naturally lost in that abstracted process (since it requires a human [ETL](https://www.ibm.com/cloud/learn/etl) layer to shuttle information from one business unit to the next) and with every layer of abstraction, the quality (and efficiency) of that message transmission degrades.

 ### Collaboration doesn't have to be an O(n<sup>2</sup>) problem